 The university reserves the right to investigate and subsequently take university action for behavior of Marquette students in off-campus situations when such behavior is believed to have an impact on the Marquette community, e.g., alleged instances of criminal activity commencing on campus but relocated off campus; harassment of or assault on a university person; criminal activity involving a student, whether as an individual student or as a member of a university-recognized organization; violations of city ordinances, such as public intoxication, noise and vandalism; or student conduct violations in organized group living situations or in university-owned housing.
 The decision to take action in such cases will be determined by the dean of students or his/her designee in consultation with appropriate university officials.
 This provision is also applicable to students studying abroad.

 Should an individual pose an immediate danger to, or severely disrupt, the university community or endanger any individual, emergency administrative action may be taken to relocate an individual within the residence halls, restrict activities of the individual on campus or remove the individual from the university community (e.g., residence halls, classroom) pending the outcome of disciplinary procedures.
 This action may be taken at any time during the academic year, including New Student Orientation, midterms, final exams and Senior Week.
 This action may be taken against a graduating senior and may preclude the student from participation in graduation, pending the outcome of a formal disciplinary hearing.
-Within three (3) working days of the emergency administrative action, a disciplinary case must be filed.
+Generally, within three (3) working days of the emergency administrative action, a disciplinary case must be filed.
 A formal hearing must then be scheduled within five (5) working days after the case is filed.
+In certain circumstances, additional time may be required for investigation and charges will be filed as soon as possible.
 The student must receive written notification of the charges.
 The decision whether or not to take emergency administrative action is vested solely within the discretion of the vice president for student affairs or his/her designee.